Foundations of regular variation on topological spaces: Group action

 The space $\XX$ is \emph{Hausdorff} if any two distinct points have disjoint open neighbourhoods.
-A stronger property requires that any two district points can be separated by a continuous function, it defines a \emph{completely Hausdorff} space.
-A space is said to be \emph{completely regular}, if each closed set and an outside point can be separated by a continuous function.
+A stronger property is that any two distinct points can be separated by a continuous function; this defines a \emph{completely Hausdorff} space.
+A space is said to be \emph{completely regular} if every closed set and any point not contained in it can be separated by a continuous function.

-A \emph{functionally closed} set is the inverse image of a point under a continuous real-valued function, and a \emph{functionally open} set is its complement.
-The space $\XX$ is said to be \emph{perfectly normal} if any two disjoint closed sets are precisely separated by a continuous function, meaning that there exists a function $f:\XX\to[0,1]$ which takes value $0$ exactly on the first set and the value $1$ exactly on the second one.
-Then each open (closed) set is functionally open (closed).
+A \emph{functionally closed} set is the inverse image of a closed subset of $\R$, equivalently of $\{0\}$, under a continuous real-valued function, and a \emph{functionally open} set is its complement.
+The space $\XX$ is said to be \emph{perfectly normal} if any two disjoint closed sets are precisely separated by a continuous function, that is, there exists a function $f:\XX\to[0,1]$ that takes the value $0$ exactly on the first set and the value $1$ exactly on the second.
+In such a space, every open (closed) set is functionally open (closed).

-Recall that $\XX$ is a \emph{Polish space} if $\XX$ is metrisable by a metric $\dmet$ which turns it into a complete separable metric space.
-Another often imposed assumption is that $\XX$ is a \emph{Souslin space}, which is a continuous image of a Polish space by a mapping to a Hausdorff space, equivalently, a space homeomorphic to an analytic subset of a compact metric space, see, e.g., \cite[Definition~6.6.1]{bogachev07}.
+Recall that $\XX$ is called a \emph{Polish space} if it is metrisable by a metric $\dmet$ under which it becomes a complete separable metric space.
+Another frequently imposed assumption is that $\XX$ is a \emph{Souslin space}, which is a continuous image of a Polish space under a mapping to a Hausdorff space.
+Equivalently, it is a space homeomorphic to an analytic subset of a compact metric space; see, e.g., \cite[Definition~6.6.1]{bogachev07}.
+Souslin spaces arise naturally in descriptive set theory and analysis, where they serve as a generalisation of Polish spaces in contexts involving Borel and analytic sets.

+The space $\XX$ is said to be \emph{first countable} if each point has a countable base of its neighbourhoods.
+This property implies that $\XX$ is \emph{sequential}, meaning that its topological properties can be expressed in terms of sequences.
+It is important to note that the reverse implication, i.e., that every sequential space is first countable, does not hold in general.
+First countability is a stronger condition.